 What Does API Stand For?

-Initially, APIs were integrated as operating system libraries.
+In the past, APIs were not so common.
+Initially, they were integrated as operating system libraries.
 Hence, they were limited to the systems on which they were operated.
 APIs’ primary purpose was to pass messages from one mainframe to another.
 It took about 30 years for APIs to evolve beyond the local environment.
-By 2000, APIs had gained immense popularity and had become integral to advanced data integration.

 APIs have become increasingly important in modern software development.
 They allow developers to focus on building new features rather than re-inventing the wheel.
 For example, a mobile app developer might use an API to access a weather service rather than building their own weather functionality from scratch.
+Here are some more reasons why APIs have become essential today:

 How Do APIs Work?